MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 You will need to choose which users will see search results from this data source.
 If you allow only certain Azure Active Directory (Azure AD) or Non-Azure AD users to see the search results, you will then need to map the identities.

 ### Select Permissions
 You can choose to ingest Access Control Lists (ACLs) from your Salesforce instance, or you can allow everyone in your organization to see search results from this data source.
-ACLs can include Azure Active Directory (AAD) identities, Non-AAD identities, or both.
+ACLs can include Azure Active Directory (AAD) identities (users who are federated from Azure AD to Salesforce), non-Azure AD identities (native Salesforce users who have corresponding identities in Azure AD), or both.

 ![Select permissions screen that has been completed by an admin.
 The admin has selected the "Only people with access to this data source" option and has also selected "AAD" from a drop down menu of identity types.](media/salesforce-connector/sf6.png)

 ### Map non-AAD identities
-If you chose to ingest an ACL from your Salesforce instance and selected "non-AAD" for the identity type see [Map your non-Azure AD Identities ](map-non-aad.md) for instructions on mapping the identities.
+If you chose to ingest an ACL from your Salesforce instance and selected "non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.

 ### Map AAD identities
 If you chose to ingest an ACL from your Salesforce instance and selected "AAD" for the identity type see [Map your Azure AD Identities](map-aad.md) for instructions on mapping the identities.
+To learn how to set up Azure AD SSO for Salesforce, see this [tutorial](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/salesforce-tutorial).

 ## Assign property labels
 You can assign a source property to each label by choosing from a menu of options.
 While this step is not mandatory, having some property labels will improve the search relevance and ensure more accurate search results for end users.
-By default, some of the Labels like ”Title”, “url”, and  “LastModifiedBy” have already been assigned source properties.
+By default, some of the Labels like "Title," "URL," "CreatedBy," and  "LastModifiedBy" have already been assigned source properties.

 ![Assign property labels screen showing default Source properties.](media/salesforce-connector/sf8.png)